-FromSoftware has announced that the next patch for Elden Ring: Nightreign will introduce significant improvements aimed squarely at solo players—a move that could reshape the game’s reputation and player experience.
+For those who have experienced the haunting nights of Elden Ring Nightreign alone, the challenge is both brutal and thrilling.
+But relief is coming.
+FromSoftware has announced that the next patch for Elden Ring: Nightreign will introduce significant improvements aimed squarely at solo players.
+This move could reshape the game’s reputation and player experience.

-What’s changing Elden Ring Nightreign in Patch 1.02?
+What’s changing in Elden Ring Nightreign in Patch 1.02?

 FromSoftware has listened to the feedback.
 Patch 1.02, rolling out next week, brings two major changes for solo expeditions: